dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Introduction to Computing Systems.md

 ### End-user's view

-Are interested in the applications, and thus the computing system:
+Interested in the applications, and thus the computing system:
 - Must not crash or externalize the ugly aspects of the machine
 - Must protect investment in existing software and applications
 - Users care about applications, not the hardware or the OS